react-native-webrtc/react-native-webrtc/Documentation/BasicUsage.md

 ## Defining Media Constraints

 By default we're sending both audio and video.
-This will allow us to toggle the video stream during a call.
+That will allow us to toggle the video track during an ongoing call.

 ```javascript
 let mediaConstraints = {